-Welcome to the UNOFFICIAL website about the little town of Swansea, Massachusetts.
-The focus of this site is on past and present life in town.
-There are lots of old photos and links on our History page and lots of links to local happenenings on the Bulletin Board, Around Town and on the Parks & Recreation pages.
-Check out our shopping section for books on Swansea and other local towns as well as the infamous Lizzie Borden.
+... to the UNOFFICIAL* website about the little town of Swansea, Massachusetts.
+(The OFFICIAL town website can be found here.)
+The focus of this site is on the history of town.
+There are lots of old photos and links on our History page and a Books section for books on Swansea and other local towns.

 AREA: 22.12 square miles /ELEVATION: 42' above MSL /1997 POPULATION: 15,383 /REGISTERED VOTERS: 9.181 (taken from the 1997 Annual Town Report for the Town of Swansea, published by the Lincoln Press Company Inc.)